csalzano/power-boost-for-gravity-forms/readme.txt

 9. Screenshot of the dashboard.
 The Gravity Forms widget says, "Cached with max age 360 minutes."

 == Changelog ==

+= 3.2.2 =
+* [Fixed] Adds the feed add-on name to the Feeds meta box so it's easier to identify the source of feeds that may have unfortunate names when resending feeds for specific entries.
+* [Changed] Changes tested up to version number to 6.8.3.

 = 3.2.1 =
 * [Added] Adds support for GravityFlow feeds in backups and form replacements.
 Replace Forms and Local JSON features now restore GravityFlow feeds from .json files.